Video presentation of this page

 The Japanese word kaizen refers to any improvement, one-time or continuous, large or small, in the same sense as the English word “improvement.”

 in military production.
-After the war the Japanese were invited to visit manufacturing plants throughout the USA.
-The Japanese then applied the concept
+After the war, the Japanese were invited to visit manufacturing plants throughout the USA.
+And subsequently, they applied the concept

 of continuous improvement to their industrial and business processes.

 Because the western world is chiefly aware of this particular use of the word “kaizen”, the word in English is typically